Gemini: availability and regulation

 Where Gemini is available

-As of February 2026 Gemini is available to customers in every United States state and in more than 60 countries across Europe, Asia Pacific, and beyond.
+As of June 2026 Gemini is available to customers in every United States state and in more than 60 countries across Europe, Asia Pacific, and beyond.
 It operates in the European Union under its MiCA licence and in the United Kingdom under its FCA registration.

 Gemini blocks access from regions subject to international sanctions, which it lists as including Afghanistan, Iran, North Korea, Sudan, and Syria, among others.
 The exact list and the set of supported countries can change, so check the platform's areas of availability page for the current position.